Heat diffusion distance processes: a statistically founded method to analyze graph data sets: General continuous empirical processes

 \section{General continuous empirical processes}

-In this section, we generalize the previous results on empirical processes.
-We properly introduce the general framework for continuous empirical processes, then show that uniform boundedness and Lipschitz-continuity implies a functional Central Limit Theorem, as well as a Gaussian approximation.
+In this section, we properly introduce the general framework for continuous empirical processes, then show that uniform boundedness and Lipschitz-continuity implies a functional central limit theorem, as well as a Gaussian approximation.
 Finally, we derive consequences on the construction of confidence bands and two-sample tests.